Introduction to PCs for Creative Work

 RAM

 Random Access Memory (RAM) is another crucial factor to consider when choosing a PC for music production.
 RAM directly affects the performance of your software and how many tracks you can have open at one time.
 For music production purposes, we recommend a minimum of 16GB of RAM.
-Having enough RAM is essential to smoothly run multiple plugins and virtual instruments.
+Having enough RAM is essential to running multiple plugins and virtual instruments smoothly.

 Another important factor to consider when choosing a PC for music production is the Random access memory (RAM).
 The more RAM you have, the more smoothly your computer will run and the better it can handle large projects.